amirhossein-ghadrdan/amirhossein-ghadrdan/README.md

 This app is focused on promoting a cleaner city and is built in collaboration with the municipality.

- my certificate in coursera :
+ my certificates in coursera :
  https://coursera.org/verify/RC7AD3XK2LXH
  https://coursera.org/verify/5F54YZCGHHAL
 <!---